TerraMA2/terrama2/README.md

 - **Google Test (Optional):** Google Test is the Google's C++ test framework.
 You can download it from: https://github.com/google/googletest.

+## Build Instructions

+### Packages

+If you want to build and generate TerraMA² packages, first take a look at the sections below and read the right tips for automatically building in your platform:

+- **[MAC:](https://github.com/TerraMA2/terrama2/blob/master/MAC.md)** Contains instructions about how to build and generate TerraMA² package on Mac OS.

 ## Web Application and Components Dependencies

 All the web application dependencies and install steps you can find in: https://github.com/TerraMA2/terrama2/tree/master/webapp#terrama-webapp.